Creating a Just Culture: 5 Best Practices

 Open and honest reporting of errors is essential in a just culture.
 Your organization will require an efficient event reporting system to collect the information needed for a root cause analysis (RCA).
 A thorough RCA will reveal the individual’s and the system’s contributing factors that led to a mistake.
 This allows you to develop an action plan to correct and prevent recurring incidents.

-When implementing a just culture, leaders should be aware that this isn’t a blame-free culture.
+When implementing a just culture, nursing leaders should be aware that this isn’t a blame-free culture.
 You’ll still evaluate the actions of HCWs to identify behaviors that lead to mistakes and patient harm.
 The following are explanations of these types of behaviors and recommended management responses provided by the Agency for Healthcare Research & Quality (AHRQ):

 Human Errors